sl-giftelier/codex/README.md

 ## Install

-No dependencies are required, but grab the project dependencies so npm will track the lock file.
+Install once so npm tracks the lockfile and scripts:

 ```bash
 npm install